windingtree/org.id-sdk/packages/cli/docs/index.md

 npx orgid --type OrgJson --payload ./test/mocks/validOrgWithInnerDelegate.json --method "did:orgid:4:0x9300bad07f0b9d904b23781e8bbb05c1219530c51e7e494701db2539b7a5a119#key-2" --output ./temp/orgJsonVc.json
 ```

 As a result of this operation the given ORG.JSON will be signed with the private key of the defined verification method.
+A generated templated will contain a proper verification method record.

 The created file will be automatically deployed to the IPFS if the property `--deploy:ipfs` is defined.